 If you have a question about our website, or if you’re having trouble viewing anything on our site, please email us at firstname.lastname@example.org.

 The Writing Disorder is published four times a year:

 new issues are posted at the beginning of Spring, Summer, Fall and Winter.

 We seek work of the highest quality, but do not have specific guidelines for style or subject matter.
 Check our website before submitting for any announcements.
 Although we look for short stories and poetry, we also publish personal essays and memoirs.
 Novel excerpts are acceptable, if self-contained.
 Reviews, nonfiction pieces, humor, comic art, and criticism are also welcome.
 And we love experimental work.
-For poetry, please submit three to eight poems.
+For poetry, please submit THREE to EIGHT poems.
 Also, let us know what type of work you are submitting.
 Sometimes it’s difficult to tell whether a piece is fiction or nonfiction.

-Submit one prose piece or five to eight poems.
+Submit one prose piece or three to eight poems.
 A notation of publications and awards, if any, is helpful.
 Poems should be individually typed either single- or double-spaced on one side of the page.
 Prose should be typed double-spaced on one side and can be as many pages as you need.